-For us, your refined thesis outline (the long proposal, including our comments on it; usually the outcome of the second meeting) represents some sort of contract-given you put an adequate amount of work into the thesis at this point, we guarantee that if you execute the thesis plan well, that you will receive an excellent mark.
+For us, your refined thesis outline (the long proposal, including our comments on it; usually the outcome of the second meeting) represents some sort of contract-given you put an adequate amount of work into the thesis at this point, we guarantee that if you have composed a strong plan and execute it well, that you will receive an excellent mark.
 We strongly advise that you refrain from significantly departing from an outline we have signed off, or at the very least to get in touch with us if you feel a change is necessary.
-At the same time, you see how you will need to put a significant amount of work and thinking into the thesis at the beginning to provide an outline sufficiently deep to ensure it can indeed be a solid foundation of your thesis.
+At the same time, you see how you will need to put a significant amount of work and thinking into the thesis at the beginning to provide an outline sufficiently deep to ensure it can be a solid foundation of your thesis.